sa-artea/VVG-Dataset-Creator/README.md

-# Vincent Van Gogh Gallery Data Preprocessor
+# Vincent van Gogh Dataset Creator

 This is a project to train a Machine Learning model based in the Vinvent Van Gogh collection data.
 In here the script takes the scraped data feom the